Boundary Cone: History

-Several Indian tribes attach religious and cultural significance to Boundary Cone as well as much of the surrounding landscape.
-In March 2006, the Bureau of Land Management determined and the Arizona State Historic Preservation Office concurred that Boundary Cone is eligible for inclusion on the National Register of Historic Places as a property of traditional, religious, and cultural importance to several Indian tribes.
+Several Indigenous peoples attach religious and cultural significance to Boundary Cone as well as much of the surrounding landscape.
+In March 2006, the Bureau of Land Management determined and the Arizona State Historic Preservation Office concurred that Boundary Cone is eligible for inclusion on the National Register of Historic Places as a property of traditional, religious, and cultural importance to several Indigenous tribes.

 Boundary Cone was a prominent landmark for early travelers in this region.